fullstackedorg/docs/docs/installation.md

 ## Windows 10 and 11

 > Make sure to launch FullStacked with **Run as administrator** at least once.
-It will register FullStacked's deeplink and allow to open projects directly in the app.
+It will register FullStacked's deep link and allow to open projects directly in the app.

 [Microsoft Store](https://apps.microsoft.com/detail/9p987qm508vc)